Death Certificate (album): Critical reception

+Death Certificate received critical acclaim.
 "His homophobia may be irksome", wrote Ted Kessler in Select, "but the shock value of these views has been blunted by lesser rappers.
 It's the sublime combination of '70s P-Funk and Ice Cube's excellent, taut delivery of rhymes calculated to jolt that pleases."
 Spin wrote that it "integrates vitriolic politics with raw street knowledge" and "achieves an almost George Clinton-esque sense of celebratory freakiness".

 "There's a rule in music journalism at the moment", observed the hip-hop fanzine Louder Than A Bomb!.
 "It says that every Ice-T/N.W.A./Ice Cube record must be described as something like 'a grisly and uncompromising portrait of life in the ghetto'… O.G. was the last.
 Death Certificate is the next.
 [But] you can't shut your eyes while listening and imagine the ghetto.
 It's just a lot of songs about shooting, shagging and N.W.A."

-Death Certificate received a meager $18,000 promotion budget, and neither of its singles, "Steady Mobbin'" and "True to the Game", received much airplay, although they did receive music video treatment.
+Death Certificate received a meager $18,000 promotion budget, and neither of its singles, "Steady Mobbin'" and "True to the Game", received much airplay, although they did receive music videos.